scottdorman/scottdorman.github.io/_posts/2007/2007-02-08-see-you-at-teched-2007.md

 ---
 layout: post
-title: See you at Tech·Ed 2007
+title: See you at TechEd 2007
 date: '2007-02-08 22:29:00 -05:00'
 ---

-Hopefully I'm not jumping the gun, but I was just given a tentative "green light" to be able to go to [Tech·Ed](http://www.microsoft.com/teched) again this year.
+Hopefully I'm not jumping the gun, but I was just given a tentative "green light" to be able to go to [TechEd](http://www.microsoft.com/teched) again this year.

 ![](/img/posts{{ page.path | remove: '_posts' | remove: '.md' }}/r_teched2007_banner.jpg)